Skip to main content

 Alternatively, you can use the COMPOSE_PROFILES environment variable with a comma-separated list:

-COMPOSE_PROFILES=discord,slack docker compose -f docker-compose.prod.yml up -d
+COMPOSE_PROFILES=discord,recaptcha-gateway docker compose -f docker-compose.prod.yml up -d

 Stopping Services